 Explanation: In multimode graded index fibers, many rays can propagate simultaneously.
 The Meridional rays follow sinusoidal trajectories of different path length which results from index grading.

 8. Intermodal dispersion in multimode fibers is minimized with the use of step-index fibers.
-State whether the given statement is true or false.

 Explanation: As multimode graded index fibers show substantial bandwidth improvement over multimode step index fibers.
 So, inter-modal dispersion in multimode fiber is minimized with the use of multimode graded index fibers.